TyrealGray/Canvest/packages/canvest-cli/README.md

   },
 ```
 - `cachePort`: this is the port that canvest-cli using to start the node server to cache your snapshot, default is `45670`.
-- `pagePort`: this is the port that canvest-cli using to start the web page to run your unit test with `Mocha`, running `webapck-dev-server` under the hood.
+- `pagePort`: this is the port that canvest-cli using to start the web page to run your unit test with `Mocha`, running `vite` under the hood.

 ## Result
 If some test case failed, you will see diff comparison under bottom showing in highlight red color.